from the comfort of

 Absolutely.
 Confidentiality is sacred.
 This is a safe space and, if I am working with you, even your friends, family and significant others will not have contact with me unless you sanction it, or couple’s/family therapy seems appropriate.

 As for protecting your privacy, no one has access to my session notes, not even my supervisor.
 If I need to discuss your case with a senior, I will use an initial.
 Your story is not revealed to anyone else except for me to track the direction my practice is taking.
 For instance, I may notice that most of my clients have been in an abusive relationship at one or other time and adjust my content strategy accordingly.

-Please give me 24 hrs notice if you need to cancel our standing appointment, otherwise I will need you to pay for the missed session the next time.
+Please give me minimum 24 hrs notice if you need to cancel, otherwise I ask that you pay the full session fee before our next session.